joseantonio11/develop-data-products/README.md

 Developing Data Products Project
 ================================

+## A SER ESCRITO EM FUNCAO DO PROJETO ESCOLHIDO

 This Shiny App is for searching and visulizating xxx sets of information.

 The dataset is from [xxxxxxxxxx.com](http://xxxxxxx.com/) that contains the basic information of each set.